 4. A photo that… makes me think

-I took this in the British Museum when I was trying out my new DSLR.
+I took this in the British Museum in London when I was trying out my new camera.
 Most of the visitors and students scurrying by didn’t notice the Tennyson quote beneath their feet, but it made me think about how things change through time, and of all the artefacts in the museum that have existed for years and will go on existing long after we’re gone.

 5. A photo that… makes my mouth water